Funeral scheduled for NYPD officer killed by friendly fire

 A funeral is scheduled to begin Friday morning for a New York City police officer killed by friendly fire during a struggle with an armed man.

-Authorities say Officer Brian Mulkeen was fatally hit Sunday by two police bullets while struggling with an armed man in the Bronx.
+Authorities say Officer Brian Mulkeen was fatally hit Sunday by two police bullets while wrestling with the man in the Bronx.
 He is the second New York City officer killed by friendly fire this year.